Focus on the Fundamentals and Problem Solving Skills

 I studied Law and Economics and got a job in administration.
 I soon found out that this job wasn't for me and I found out that writing code was a lot of fun.
 Before joining Launch School I was learning web development on my own for 2 years.
 I went through courses and videos on Youtube, CodeSchool, TeamTreehouse, Lynda.com, etc.

-I learned a lot but I lacked the fundamentals and problem solving skills that good employers are searching on the market.
+I learned a lot but I lacked the fundamentals and problem solving skills that good employers are searching for on the market.
 Launch School gave me a lot of knowledge on web development.
-We did a lot of coding challenges with the instructors and when I got my first job interview I was able to answer most of the technical questions and finish coding exercises they gave me.
+We did a lot of coding challenges and when I got my first job interview I was able to answer most of the technical questions and finish coding exercises they gave me.

-Launch School also provides weekly live sessions.
-This is basically pair programming with awesome programmers such as Chris or Kevin and what I've learned is that programmers are stuck with coding problem a lot more that I imagined.
+Launch School also provides frequent live sessions.
+This basically involves awesome programmer from Launch School either solving problems or talking about certain fundamental concepts and what I've learned is that programmers are stuck with coding problem a lot more that I imagined.
 But when I took other online courses this was not obvious.
 Teachers were writing code without any mistakes and without searching the documentation on the web.
 At Launch School you will see the reality and the instructors will tell you the truth about learning to program.

 If you would ask me what are the most important things to get from novice to job ready.
 I would say,